wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 </dependencies>
 ```

-Once again we have 3 dependencies, but this time we get rid of the direct Spring Security oauth2 reference and instead use a formal Spring Boot Starter: `spring-boot-starter-oauth2-resource-server`.
+Once again you have 3 dependencies, but this time you get rid of the direct Spring Security oauth2 reference and instead use a formal Spring Boot Starter: `spring-boot-starter-oauth2-resource-server`.
 This gives us all of the sensible defaults and auto-configuration of other starters.

-Next up, let's see the `application.yml` configuration file:
+Next up is the `application.yml` configuration file:

 ```
 spring: